odlgroup/odlcuda/README.md

     make

-To install the package to your python installation, run
+To install the package to your python installation, run (as root)

     make pyinstall